gwtwod/humioapi/README.md

 ## SSL and proxies

-All HTTP traffic is done through `httpx`, which allows customizing SSL and proxy behaviour through environment variables.
-See [httpx docs](https://www.python-httpx.org/environment_variables/) for details.

->This is unavailable since 0.7.* due to switching to urllib3 as networking backend to solve a problem with random HTTP 502s from the graphql/humio-search-all endpoints.
+All HTTP traffic is done through `humiolib` which currently uses `requests` internally.
+You can probably use custom certificates with the env variable `REQUESTS_CA_BUNDLE`, or pass extra argument as `kwargs` to the various API functions.